The spine is composed of bony vertebrae with soft-tissue discs in between to cushion the vertebrae.

 This complex structure serves as an anchor for the body.
 It allows for flexibility and upright stability and provides protection for vital neural structures.

 Unfortunately, the spine is vulnerable to injury, for athletes and non-athletes alike.
 Active people are at risk for strains, sprains, damage to the discs, and even fractured vertebrae.
 Spinal injuries can be caused by sports, falls, car accidents, or even just working around the house or in the yard.
+At Full Range Spine & Ortho, we strive to deliver the best back pain treatment Los Angeles has to offer.
+Learn more about our many options of treatment and see which is right for you.

 Dr. Roy Nini offers treatments to provide back pain relief in Los Angeles.